nurkiewicz/spring-data-jdbc-repository/README.md

-# Spring Data generic JDBC DAO implementation
+# Spring Data JDBC generic DAO implementation

-The purpose of this project is to provide generic, lightweight and easy to use DAO implementation for relational databases based on [`JdbcTemplate`](http://static.springsource.org/spring/docs/3.0.x/api/org/springframework/jdbc/core/JdbcTemplate.html) from [Spring framework](http://www.springsource.org/spring-framework).
+The purpose of this project is to provide generic, lightweight and easy to use DAO implementation for relational databases based on [`JdbcTemplate`](http://static.springsource.org/spring/docs/3.0.x/api/org/springframework/jdbc/core/JdbcTemplate.html) from [Spring framework](http://www.springsource.org/spring-framework), compatible with Spring Data umbrella of projects.

 ## Design objectives